lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 2. The 13th and 14th items in shop panels don't have working hotkeys.
 This is also Valve's bug and out of my control.

+### Smart Ordering:
+OLite makes use of "smart ordering" of hotkeys for some heroes which have more than four abilities.
+You can easily get rid of the ones you don't like in game by clicking the "clear" button for a particular hero.
+The affected heroes are listed below:

+1. Earth Spirit

+2. IO

+3. Lifestealer

+4. Phoenix

+5. Timbersaw

+6. Lone Druid

+7. Morphling

+8. Spectre

+9. Templar Assasin

+10. Chen

+11. Keeper of the Light

+12. Ogre Magi

+13. Puck

+14. Rubick

+15. Shadow Demon

+16. Techies

 ### Frequently Asked Questions

 ##### Why can't I double-tap to self-cast or change wards with double-tap?